 - Your child may have health or behavior needs.

 - Your child may already have a relationship with her father or other family members.
-Adoption will be a difficult transition for your child if those bonds have already been formed.
+Adoption will be a difficult transition for your child if they’ve already formed those bonds.
 If this is the case, you might consider a kinship adoption.
-When a child is adopted by a family member, the familiarity could make the transition easier.
+When a family member adopts a child, familiarity could make the transition easier.

 - You will need to adjust to your new role without your child.

 Adoption is never a decision that should be taken lightly.
 We encourage you to examine your options and search your heart.
 Choosing adoption for your child may be the right decision for your unique circumstances.
 If this is what you decide, the adoption professionals at Lifetime Adoption will provide you with the resources you need to place your child in a safe, loving home.

 Lifetime’s caring adoption professionals are ready to answer any questions you have about creating an adoption plan for your child.
 Call or text us anytime at

 Editor’s Note: This article was originally published on May 29, 2020, and has since been updated.